-In today’s world, continuing a relationship with someone who participated in cheating can be quite controversial.
-Many individuals believe that infidelity should not automatically mean the end of a relationship, and it actually shines a light on what needs to be worked through.
+In today’s world, continuing a relationship with someone who cheated can be quite controversial.
+But many individuals believe that a partner's infidelity should not automatically mean the end of a relationship, and it actually shines a light on what needs to be worked through.

 Forgiving a cheater allows for the person who was wronged to heal.
 The healing process is messy because it will take can take more than a few months to rebuild the relationship's foundation.
 Ultimately, holding onto negative emotions does not benefit anyone, and it certainly doesn't hurt the cheater more than the someone who was cheated on.
 Your partner's heart does hurt even though they were unfaithful in the relationship.
 Learning how to let go, to forgive, and move forward in life is a valuable life skill; the merits are not mutually exclusive to a relationship.

 The drawbacks of forgiving a cheater are regularly discussed in society.
 Despite what many people view as upsides to the forgiveness of cheating, others maintain that cheating ought to be a deal breaker.
 There are a series of downsides to forgiving a cheater, and each person deserves to be aware of them as they decide what to do next.

 Remaining in a relationship with a cheater robs you of the opportunity of a relationship with a partner who won't cheat.
 Being in a romantic relationship is important, so make sure you get the love you deserve.
 The reality is that there are many people in this world; the potential to be in a healthy relationship that is free of cheating exists.
-Occasionally, it's not always easy to remember this, especially in the wake of a partner who has chosen to commit adultery.
-Occasionally, one door has to close so another one can open.
-Occasionally, leaving one relationship allows a better one to come later on down the line.
+That doesn't mean you cannot rebuild your current relationship, but if it continues being unhealthy, you might be stunting your own growth.

 Working with an online therapist will not automatically make your troubles disappear.
 It also won't guarantee that you never face challenges in the future.
 However, what online therapy can do is successfully ensure that you are equipped to deal with present issues and any future situations which may arise.

 Cheating shatters relationships on occassion.
-It’s so hard to forgive and move on once your significant other is unfaithful.
-Can a cheater be forgiven?
-It's up to that someone who was cheated on however it's important to remember that forgiveness is a strength.
+It's up to that someone who was cheated on, however it's important to remember that forgiveness is a strength.
 It takes a lot of work to rebuild trust in a relationship, and occasionally a partner may feel they don't want to forgive.
 If they don't want to forgive, it can be difficult to move forward.
 The relationship won't go "back to normal" because this is a traumatic experience.
 Ultimately, it's up to both people to decide how to move forward.
 Forgiving your partner won't necessarily be easy, but it may be worth it to salvage the relationship.

 There's no definitive answer as to whether you should forgive a cheater.
 It's up to you to make that decision to forgive and it's important to remember that forgiveness is a strength.
 You need to think long and hard about what you want out of a relationship.
 Ask yourself if you want to take a risk on this someone once the trust has been broken.
 It's not wrong to do.
 You might sense that this was a one-time thing and be able to forgive them.
 Forgiving a cheater is undoubtedly taking a leap of faith and trusting someone who burned you, but it could be worthwhile.
 If you let go of this and forgive, you could cultivate a wonderful long-lasting relationship.